A voice-based audio installation by Una Hamilton Helle

 Hosted on the quayside of Den Haag, an entry point to the city where travellers were warned against dissent and troublemaking by the sight of public hangings, is Heksenkeet.
-From inside a trailer vehicle is heard garbled spells, glossolalia and cackling incantations.
+From inside a mobile gallery is heard garbled spells, glossolalia and cackling incantations.

 Heksenkeet* is an audial embodiment of the shapeshifting figure of the witch, an exploration of a figure held hostage by the public imagination through the centuries.
 The piece was recorded under the full moon in a remote cabin in the winter of 2018.